jgm/djot/doc/syntax.md

     | 1 | 2 |

-A *separator line* is a row in which every cell consists of a sequence of one of more `-` characters, optional prefixed and/or suffixed by a `:` character.
+A *separator line* is a row in which every cell consists of a sequence of one of more `-` characters, optionally prefixed and/or suffixed by a `:` character.

 When a separator line is encountered, the previous row is treated as a